pwfisher/zibo.core/manual/Core/Deployment.md

 The _build_ command will take a destination directory as argument.
 Your installation will be copied into the provided destination directory.
-While doing so, your installation will be optimized for production:
+While doing so, your installation will be optimized for best performance:

 * application and module directories are flattened into a single application directory
 * configuration files are merged